FlexyTools/Flexy.AssetRefs/Documentation.md

 What is Correct pipeline
 --------

-Correct pipeline is such pipeline that collects refs to all assets you want to load in runtime.
+Correct pipeline is such pipeline that collects refs to all assets you want to load in runtime

 **How to make One?**